m0333ism-dev/Features-Graph-Map/README.md

 ## Note

 These graphs are exploratory visual materials connected to the Style Scalpel project.
 They are intended to support interpretation, comparison, and research presentation.

+## License

+The visual graph materials in this repository are licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.

+You may share and adapt the graphs, provided appropriate credit is given to the Style Scalpel project.

+Suggested attribution:

+> Muhammad Ismail. *Style Scalpel Feature Graph Map*.
+GitHub, 2026.
+Licensed under CC BY 4.0.